r-moruju/CI_PP3_HL/README.md

 ## Validation

 [PythonChecker](https://www.pythonchecker.com/) was used to check the code for PEP8 requirements.
-All code passes without significant errors
+All code passes without significant errors.

+On top of that pycodestyle validation was used inside the Gitpod workspace as recommended by CI, there was no problems apart from art.py which gives a bunch of "invalid escape sequence" warnings.
 <details><summary>PEP8 check for run.py</summary>
 <img src="docs/validation/validation-run.png">
 </details>